codecasualty/djangoApi/README.md

         return self.title

 In this example, Book.objects would use the default manager, providing access to all books, whereas Book.available_books would use the AvailableBookManager, which filters the books to return only those that are available.

+Django admin allows use to create adminstrative access to our database.This helps us to inspect the database, see models and modify them to create a superuser we user django cli we type command python manage.py createsuperuser and enter the required details and then it will help us in accessing the database using this super_user